ClusterCockpit installation manual

 to the metric names suggested in the schema, there are two exceptions: mem_bw

-(total flop rate with DP flops scaled to
+(main memory bandwidth) and flops_any (total flop rate with DP flops scaled to

 SP flops) are required for the roofline plots to work.

-Inconsistent device naming between cc-metric-collector
+Inconsistent device naming between cc-metric-collector and batch job scheduler adapter

-The batch job scheduler adapter (e.g. cc-slurm-sync
+The batch job scheduler adapter (e.g. cc-slurm-adapter) provides a list of

-resources that are used by the job. cc-backend
+resources that are used by the job. cc-backend will query the internal metric-store

 with exactly those resource ids for getting all metrics for a job.

-As a consequence if cc-metric-collector
+As a consequence if cc-metric-collector uses another systematic the metrics

 will not be found.

-should use the PCI-E device
+If you have GPU accelerators cc-slurm-adapter should use the PCI-E device

 addresses as ids.
-The option use_pci_info_as_type_id
+The option gpuPciAddrs for the nvidia and

 curl -H "Authorization: Bearer $JWT" -D - "http://localhost:8080/api/debug"

-This will return the current state of cc-metric-store
+This will return the current state of cc-metric-store.
+You can search for a

-hostname and there scroll for all topology leaf nodes that are available.
+hostname and scroll there for all topology leaf nodes that are available.

 Missing nodes in subcluster node lists